rosebaesj/rosebaesj.github.io/index.md

 I have certification in Korea actuary since 2018.

 I run [ML-Theory-Korea](https://mltheory-korea.github.io/) with my colleagues.
 I like to talk about the theory or application of deep learning (diffusion model, prompt learning...) and (multi-agent) reinforcement learning.
-Feel free to email me.
+Feel free to email me (cpark97 at mit.edu).
+Note that chanwoo.park at snu.ac.kr is unavailable.

 ## News
 * **September 2022:** I will start my PhD at MIT!
 I also got Xianhong Wu Fellowship from MIT.